Views of Richard Dawkins: LGBT issues

 Dawkins strongly argues for a genetic basis for homosexuality and postulates that the gene was preserved through various social and cultural processes.
 Dawkins has also stated that homosexuality does not conflict with the evolutionary principle.
 In a talk at Kennesaw State University, he said that "[Evolution] is the explanation for why we exist.
 It is not something to guide our lives in our own society. [...]
 What we need is a truly anti-Darwinian society—anti-Darwinian in the sense that we do not wish to live in a society where...the strongest suppress the weak...I want to live in a society where we take care of the sick, take care of the weak, take care of the oppressed."

-Despite being supportive of homosexual people, Dawkins has made comments labeled by some as transphobic.
 In a 2015 tweet, he stated "Is trans woman a woman?
 Purely semantic.
 If you define by chromosomes, no. If by self-identification, yes.
 I call her 'she' out of courtesy".
-In a 2021 tweet, he stated "Some men choose to identify as women, and some women choose to identify as men.
+In a 2021 tweet, he stated "In 2015, Rachel Dolezal, a white chapter president of NAACP, was vilified for identifying as Black.
+Some men choose to identify as women, and some women choose to identify as men.
 You will be vilified if you deny that they literally are what they identify as.
 Discuss".
 For the latter tweet, his "Humanist of the Year" title was revoked by the American Humanist Association.
+Robby Soave of Reason magazine criticized the retraction, saying that "The drive to punish dissenters from various orthodoxies is itself illiberal."
+After receiving criticism for the tweet, Dawkins responded by saying that "I do not intend to disparage trans people.
+I see that my academic "Discuss" question has been misconstrued as such and I deplore this.
+It was also not my intent to ally in any way with Republican bigots in US now exploiting this issue."

-He endorsed and recommended The End of Gender: Debunking the Myths about Sex and Identity a book by Debra Soh which puts forth gender-critical views.
+Dawkins endorsed and recommended The End of Gender: Debunking the Myths about Sex and Identity, a book by Debra Soh which puts forth gender-critical views.
+In a podcast with Helen Joyce, author of the book Trans: When Ideology Meets Reality, Dawkins said that "sex really is binary" and argued that children are becoming transgender under pressure from their teachers and peers.